For information regarding bespoke jobs, see here

-Due to an unacceptably high level of returns I am unable to ship to German Packstation addresses.
+Due to an unacceptably high level of returns I am unable to ship to German Packstation addresses or Amazon Lockers.

 - What mounting hardware is provided?

-An appropriate number of M3x10 machine screws (usually 2, 4 for larger modules) - nylon M3 washers are also included to minimise the risk of marking panels.
-For 99% of cases, this will work.
-If you use M2.5, 4-40 or whatever then unfortunately you'll need to supply your own mounting hardware.
+For the few remaining perspex panelled modules, an appropriate number of M3x10 machine screws (usually 2, sometimes 4 for larger modules).
+M3 nylon washers are also supplied to minimise the risk of marking panels.

 - Do you make 1U tiles?